LenderPanel.com

 Santander

-Examples of questions in a lawyer form concerning a Santander Transfer of Equity
+Examples of information requested in a conveyancer questionnaire concerning a Santander Transfer of Equity

-Important warnings to consider in in addition to the above Santander transfer of equity information :
+Important warnings to consider in further to the above Santander transfer of equity information :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Santander conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
-If such conditions are not complied with you may be in violation of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
+If such terms are not adhered to you may be in breach of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
+If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
 This is something that that your lawyer will check with Santander This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Santander or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at the time of completion of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the conclusion of the transfer of equity conveyancing.

 Your property may be repossessed if you do not keep up repayments on your mortgage with Santander.